open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/sql-keywords.html.md

 The tablespace names `pg_default` and `pg_global` are reserved.

 The role names `gpadmin` and `gpmon` are reserved. `gpadmin` is the default Greenplum Database superuser role.
-The `gpmon` role owns the `gpperfmon` databaseand is also used by Greenplum Command Center.
+The `gpmon` role owns the `gpperfmon` database and is also used by Greenplum Command Center.

 In data files, the characters that delimit fields \(columns\) and rows have a special meaning.
 If they appear within the data you must escape them so that Greenplum Database treats them as data and not as delimiters.
 The backslash character \(`\`\) is the default escape character.
 See [Escaping](../admin_guide/load/topics/g-escaping.html#topic99) for details.